LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

             Refer to the WebSocket API documentation for the data Messages received.

 ## <a id="newsCb"></a>
-* **TRWebSocketController.onNewsStory(eventFn)**
+* **TRWebSocketController.onNews(eventFn)**

-    Callback to capture market data message resulting from requestNewsStory() request.
+    Callback to capture news events resulting from requestNews() request.

     * **eventFn**

-        Callback signature: eventFn(msg)
+        Callback signature: eventFn(ric, msg)

+		* **ric**

+			RIC name of the News content set.
+See [requestNews()](#news) for details of valid News RICs.

         * **msg**

-            The contents of the NTA envelope containing all related fragments for the story.
+            The contents of the NTA envelope containing all related fragments for the news events.
 The msg object is the uncompressed FRAGMENT portion of the news updates.

 ### <a id="contributing"></a>Contributing